Key Highlights

 -

 Pay attention to the Statement of Purpose: Statement of Purpose (SOP) is the chance for an applicant to justify any deficiencies in his/her academic background and emphasise other advantages.
-A well-composed SOP, where the reason behind a poorer GPA is discussed and a clear picture of the future is presented, can have a huge impact on the admissions committee.
+A well-composed SOP, where the reason behind a poorer GPA is discussed, and a clear picture of the future is presented, can have a huge impact on the admissions committee.

 Less successful students also have other ways of building their applications.
 They may be preparation schemes, postgraduate diplomas, or the presentation of a good professional portfolio.
 Let’s know more on colleges in Canada for Masters!